jdrichardsappacad/AppAcademy-Online-Onboarding-Instruction-Guide/ModuleInstructor/README.md

 ### Release the Next Cohort Curriculum

-Cohort curriculum should be released to your staff at least one week before the new cohort begins. (add instructions or a video here)
+Cohort curriculum should be released to your staff at least one week before the new cohort begins.
+You will need the [course ids][course-ids] and postman to execute the release. (add instructions or a video here)

 ### Morning Boost